yuseferi/zax/README.md

 ```

 ### Usage:
-when you add something to context and would like to carry with context , you just need to add it to context with calling `zap.Set`
+To add something to the context and carry it along, simply use zap.Set:

     ctx = zax.Set(ctx, logger, []zap.Field{zap.String("trace_id", "my-trace-id")})

-and when you want to get logger with contexted fields, just use
+To retrieve a logger with the contexted fields, use zax.Get:

     zax.Get(ctx)

-after that you will be able to use the output as usual logger and do
+After that, you can use the output as a regular logger and perform logging operations:

 ```Go
 zax.Get(ctx).Info(....)